Settling an Estate in BC Town Hall

 Summary

 How much can the executor charge?
 Why won’t the bank give me access to mom’s old account?
 Is probate necessary where the deceased left no property and there’s not enough money to pay bank loans owed?
-Following up on our webinar on probate from three perspectives, return speakers Nicole Garton and Stacie Ayukawa from Heritage Law answer these questions and others about dealing with an estate.
+Following up on our webinar on probate from three perspectives, return speakers Nicole Garton and Stacie Ayukawa answer these questions and others about dealing with an estate.

 Highlights